jorge07/billing-api/doc/monitoring.md

     ...
 ```

-The best way I found to work this this is edit the dashboard in the grafana UI and export the dashboard in JSON by clicking in save and putting this object in the grafana.yaml config file.
+The best way I found to work this is edit the dashboard in the Grafana UI and export the dashboard in JSON by clicking in save and putting this object in the grafana.yaml config file.
 By doing this we've in the CVS the changes applied in the charts.

 ## Important places to look at